Nishantsingh11/DiceGame/readme.md

 3. Enter any bet amount (minimum: **1**; e.g., `1, 10, 20, 100`).
 4. Click **"Roll Dice"** to simulate a dice roll.
 5. The game will display the roll result, update your balance, and record the game history.
+6. To reset your balance to 1000 (restart the game), use the **Reset Balance** feature.
-6. Game statistics are fixed at:
+7. Game statistics are fixed at:
    - **Win Chance:** 50%
    - **Roll Over:** 3.50
    - **Multiplier:** 2.00